-Provide Comments
+Provide Comments.

-By tapping once on the box labeled "Comments/Description", you can enter any comments you might have regarding the survey (perhaps weather conditions, soil conditions etc.).
+By tapping in the field labeled, "Comments/Description", you can enter any comments you might have regarding the survey (perhaps weather conditions, soil conditions etc.).

-Also shown on the Setup 4 of 5 screen are the File Name and the date/time.
+Also shown on the above screen are the Survey (File) Name and the Survey Start Date and Time.

-Note: Do not attempt to change the File Name indicated here as this identification will be required by the ProActive software to transfer your DCVG survey data to your PC or server.
+Note: Do not attempt to change the File Name indicated here as this identification will be required by the ProActive software to transfer your DCVG survey data to your PC.